How to pay off credit card debt: 7 tricks

 You can start paying off credit card debt by choosing a strategy, reducing your spending and making a few key changes.

 - Pay off the smallest debts first.
-If you need to build momentum in your debt payoff plan, the snowball method might make more sense.
-With this strategy, you’ll again make the minimum payments on all your debts.
-But then focus on putting any available money toward paying off your smallest balance first.
+If you need to build momentum in your debt payoff plan, the debt snowball method might make more sense.
+With this strategy, you’ll again make the minimum payments on all your debts but then focus on putting any available money toward paying off your smallest balance first.
 Once you’ve paid that off, you can dedicate any funds that have been freed up to your next smallest debt and so on.

-You should always pay as much of your full credit card balance as you can, according to the Consumer Financial Protection Bureau.
+You should always pay as much of your full credit card balance as you can, according to the Consumer Financial Protection Bureau (CFPB).

 Why?
 Paying more than the minimum payment can help you pay off debt more quickly than if you just paid the minimum.
 That’s because paying more can help you cover the credit card interest charged while also decreasing the total balance on your card.